gabrielmartinezghioma/template-exp-sq-module/readme.md

 ## License

 This project is licensed under the ISC License.
-See the LICENSE file for details.